jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 This is also a wrong result.
-Another way the function is not perfect.

 :::